Tencent/TNN/doc/en/user/convert_en.md

 #### Use convert2tnn to convert

-First verify that the docker image can be used normally.
-First, let's look at the help information of convert2tnn by the following command:
+First, verify that the Docker image's status.
+Let's take a look at the help information of convert2tnn by entering the following command:

 ``` shell script
 docker run -it tnn-convert:latest python3 ./converter.py -h
 ```

-If the docker image is correct, you will get the following output:
+If the Docker image is correct, you will obtain the following output:

 ```text
 usage: convert [-h] {onnx2tnn,caffe2tnn,tf2tnn} ...